-Katy was diagnosed with Juvenile Myoclonic Epilepsy when she was 17 years old and has been seizure free for 2 and a half years (and counting!)
+Katy was diagnosed with Juvenile Myoclonic Epilepsy when she was 17 years old and has been seizure free for 3 years (and counting!)

 Carmen is responsible for National Accounts On Premise, E&J Gallo Canada.
 She is an experienced professional in the food and beverage industry.
 Her extensive expertise in sales and marketing is a great asset to the Society’s fundraising initiatives.